-As shown in Table 1, samples were analyzed for one or more of the following: total mercury, selenium, chlordanes, DDTs, dieldrin, PBDEs, PCBs (54-55 congeners3), and toxaphene.
-All fish samples were prepared as skinless fillets, except for the TSMP study where the fillet preparation method for Common Carp, Largemouth Bass, and Smallmouth Bass was not recorded.
+As shown in Table 1, samples were analyzed for one or more of the following: chlordanes, DDTs, dieldrin, PBDEs, PCBs (46-55 congeners4), total mercury, selenium, and toxaphene.
+Among the chemicals analyzed in fish tissue samples from Legg Lake, only mercury and PCB levels were sufficiently high to impact consumption advice.
+For this reason, levels of other contaminants are not shown in this report.

+All fish samples were prepared as skinless fillets, except possibly for the TSMP study where the fillet preparation method for Channel Catfish and Largemouth Bass was not recorded.
 Samples were analyzed as individual fish or composites.

 Composites were prepared from equal amounts of tissue from several similarly sized individual fish of a species.
 Ideally, for composite samples, the total length of the smallest fish in a composite sample is at least 75% of the length of the largest fish in the sample (US EPA, 2000a).
 This information is not available for samples collected in the TSMP program; however, OEHHA assumes that the data complies with the 75% rule.
-All other composite samples from Big Bear Lake met this requirement.
+All composite samples from Legg Lake met this requirement.